jlebre/42IRC/README.md

 Here we check wether the number of arguments is correct, we attribute values to _sock.port and to _password.

 Then we init the socket.

+What is a Socket?

+A socket is one endpoint of a two way communication link between two programs running on the network.
+The socket mechanism provides a means of inter-process communication (IPC) by establishing named contact points between which the communication take place.

+Function call:

+Socket() -> To create a socket.

+Bind() -> It is a socket identification like a telephone number to contact.

+Listen() -> Ready to recieve a connection.

+Connect() -> Ready to act as a sender.

+Accept() -> Confirmation, it is like accepting to recieve a call from a sender.

+Write() -> To send data.

+Read() -> To recieve data.

+Close() -> To close a connection.

 ```cpp
 void Server::init_socket()